Frequently Asked Questions

 When do classes start (math refresher course, Boot Camp, etc.)?

-- Wednesday, September 4 - Online Graduate student registration begins
+- Wednesday, September 3 - Online Graduate student registration and course sign-up begins

 How does Princeton's MFin compare to an MBA?